jupyterlab/extension-examples/log-console/log-messages/README.md

 ```
 <!-- prettier-ignore-end -->

-Finally, you can send log messages calling `log` method present on the `logger` object.
-This method let you send different types of logs like `IHtmlLog`, `ITextLog` and `IOutputLog`.
+Finally, you can send log messages by calling the `log` method available on the `logger` object.
+This method lets you send different types of logs like `IHtmlLog`, `ITextLog` and `IOutputLog`.

 <!-- prettier-ignore-start -->
 ```ts